-You may change your beneficiary after you retire if you have elected to receive payment of your pension in the form of a Ten-Year Certain and Life Benefit.
+You may change your beneficiary after you retire if you have elected to receive payment of your pension in either the form of a Five-Year Certain and Life Benefit or a Ten-Year Certain and Life Benefit.
+You may also change your beneficiary for your \$1,000 Death Benefit.
 You may obtain a Beneficiary Designation Form from the Fund Office.
-If you have a Spouse at the time benefit payments commenced, your Spouse's notarized consent to the change in beneficiary is required unless your Spouse specifically consented to permit a change in beneficiary.
+If you have a Spouse at the time benefit payments commenced, your Spouse's notarized consent to the change in beneficiary is required.